-Semester: The length of the academic term; the Fall and Spring are 16 weeks (though some classes are offered in 8 or 12 week formats) and the Summer is either 8 or 10 weeks.
+Semester: The length of the academic term; the fall and spring are 16 weeks (though some classes are offered in 8 or 12 week formats) and the summer is either 8 or 10 weeks

-Success Team Member: A staff member in the College Success Center that proactively identifies a student's need and empowers them to discover available programs and services that will contribute to academic success.
+Success Team Member: A staff member that proactively identifies a student's need and empowers them to discover available programs and services that will contribute to academic success.
 Syllabus: A course guide provided by the instructor that details the instructor's contact information, course objectives, assignments, and other important information.

 Video-conference Course: A course taught synchronously across main campuses or approved CCCC locations that may be taught in a solely on-campus, hybrid, or blended delivery method.